Wolox/layout/README.md

 ## Features

-* `separations.scss` file contains all the margin class generators for your own stylesheet.
+* `separations.scss` file contains all the margin class generators for yogit pur own stylesheet.
 * `layout.scss` contains a series of classes that can be used to define a page's layout using flexbox.

 ## Installation